aclark4life/plock/README.rst

 Installation
 ------------

-Plock exists to enable the installation of Plone with pip.
+Plock enables the installation of Plone with pip:

 ::